 Instructions

-- Bring chicken stock or water to a boil, then add pearl couscous.
+- Bring 250 ml (1 cups) chicken stock to a boil, then add 125 g (¾ cups) pearl couscous.
 Reduce heat to low, cover and simmer for 10 minutes or until couscous is tender and liquid is absorbed.
-Once cooked, fluff with a fork and let it cool.
+Once cooked, rinse with cold water, fluff with a fork and let cool

 Leave a Reply